standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 |`strategy`|<code><i>string</i></code> | The strategy for specification filtering, either "namespace", "element", or "hybrid".|
 |`target`  |`[]`     |An array of strings containing the names of `Entries`, namespaces, or both. |

-* The `element` strategy filters the imported classes to include each `Entry` listed in the `target` array, and their recursive dependencies.
+* The `Element` strategy filters the imported classes to include each `Entry` listed in the `target` array, and their recursive dependencies.
 * The `namespace` strategy filters the imported classes to include only `Entries` in the namespaces listed in the `target` array, and their recursive dependencies.
 * The `hybrid` strategy filters the imported classes to include each `Entry` listed in the `target` array,and all `Entries` in every namespace listed in the `target` array with their recursive dependencies.